-The OECD work on biosafety and food/feed safety assessment aims to assist countries evaluating the potential risks of transgenic products, ensure high safety standards, and foster mutual understanding of relevant regulations.
+The OECD work on biosafety and food/feed safety assessment aims to assist countries in evaluating the potential risks of transgenic products, ensure high safety standards, and foster mutual understanding of relevant regulations.
 The brochure presents the activities of the "Working Group on the Safety of Novel Foods and Feeds” and the "Working Group on Harmonisation of Regulatory Oversight in Biotechnology".

 KEY AREAS OF WORK